chinita226/agile-development-project/README.md

 # **Agile development project**
 <br />

-## **Introduction of the "Yummy Savior" Website Service**
+## **Introduction of the "Yummy Saviour" Website Service**
-**Yummy Savior (YS)** is a fullstack web-based service (prototype).
+**Yummy Saviour (YS)** is a fullstack web-based service (prototype).
 YS is built using flask framework, with python, html, javascript and css for front and back end.
 The idea behind YS is that, it is a bridge between restaurants and non-profit organizations (npo), to deliver free foods to people in need.
 Restaurants offer food that otherwise go to waste available for npo, then npo orders food and distribute to people in need.
 <br />

 ## **Features of YS**